Table of Contents

 The Bottom Line

-Caffeine is how you make modafinil more effective.
-They go together super well.
+Modafinil and caffeine go together super well.
+One is how you make the other more effective.
 The combination will make the whole experience much more meaningful and productive.

 If you need an extra push, this is, in my opinion, one of the best ways to achieve it.
 You’ll feel motivated, ready to go and wanting to get things done now, now, now.